|There's no good way out of this tangent, so enjoy some sweet missiles!|

 If you're fine with a more limited-application Super Raider, you can replace the Expanded Launchers with External Racks and bring the cost down to 58 points, which is much more palatable but generally makes the Intel Officer investment less effective over the course of a game.

-So let's talk about the Raider-II and why at the moment I'm not as big on it as I am the Raider-I. The Raider-II is similar to the Raider-I with a few generally minor differences:
+The Raider-II is similar to the Raider-I with a few generally minor differences:

 - Front arc trades out one black die for a blue die, bringing it to 3 blue + 1 black